 A: We ship to anywhere in the continental United States, Canada, Alaska, and Hawaii.
 We custom-build shipping crates to ensure door safety in transit and work with experienced and reasonably priced shipping companies.

-A: Shipping depends on weight, but generally a set of carriage doors can be delivered to the west coast in the $200 range, to the mid-continent in the $300 range, and to the east coast in the $400 range.
-For a residential delivery add $120.
+A: Shipping depends on weight, but generally a set of carriage doors can be delivered to the west coast in the $300 range, to the mid-continent in the $400 range, and to the east coast in the $500 range.
 When you request a quote from us, we will estimate the shipping costs to your zip code.
+Metropolitan areas, islands, and other locations may have higher shipping costs.

 A: Yes, we do.
 If you are installing a beautiful handcrafted carriage door, why not have a matching exterior entry door nearby?
 Our entry doors are made with the same commitment to quality and integrity as our carriage doors.